Stephan Witasek

-Stephan Witasek (1870-1915) was an Austrian philosopher noted for his contribution to the development of the Graz School.
+Stephan Witasek (1870–1915) was an Austrian philosopher noted for his contribution to the development of the Graz School.
 He is cited as the most talented psychologist of the school and was groomed as Alexius Meinong's successor.
 Witasek is noted for developing a theory of aesthetics within the Graz School's abstract object theory.

 Biography

 Witasek was born on May 17, 1870, in Vienna, Austria to Wenzel Johann Witasek and his wife Emilie née Egery.
 His father was a chief railway inspector while his mother, the second wife of Wenzel, was a daughter of a Hungarian civil servant.
 Witasek was the eldest of their two sons.
 When his father retired, the family moved to Graz.
-He obtained a degree in philosophy at the University of Graz after completing his study on complexion theory.
+He obtained a doctorate in philosophy under Alexius Meinong at the University of Graz in 1895 after completing his study on complexion theory.

 The ideas of Alexius Meinong (pictured above) on aesthetic phenomena were expanded in Witasek's Grundzüge der allgemeinen Ästhetik of 1904.

 Witasek became a scholar, a career, which Rudolf Ameseder described as a meager life marked by hard work, poverty, and belated recognition.
 Although, he was known for serving as Meinong's private assistant for a decade on Austria's first psychological laboratory, Witasek would be credited for directing the facility's development only after his death.

 Witasek married Alice Makowiczka in 1903 and they had two children, Alice and Georg.
 He died in 1915 and this contributed to the disintegration of the Graz School.